 Do What You Can to Avoid This Horrible Virus

 Please use these tips when the norovirus season comes around.
 To be extra safe, follow them year-round.
-Norovirus is not an illness you want to experience, and I hope you and your family will stay healthy.
+Trust me when I say that norovirus is not an illness you want to experience.
+I hope you and your family will avoid it and stay healthy.

 Update: Another tip for staying healthy and keeping nasty viruses at bay was offered by a reader of this article.
-(I encourage you to read this information from LongTimeMother in the Comments section, below.)
-She recommends regular use of garlic and raw honey as possible ways to prevent the illness.
+(See LongTimeMother in the Comments section, below.)
+She recommends regular use of garlic and raw honey as possible ways to ward off sickness.

 Also, anything you can do to boost your immune system may protect you from viruses and bacterial illnesses.
 That includes regularly consuming probiotics in yogurt or kefir, eating raw or lightly-steamed fruits and vegetables that contain antioxidants (beta-carotene, Vitamin C and Vitamin E), and eating foods with zinc and selenium.
 If you can't get enough of these protective nutrients in your food every day, take a high-quality multivitamin and mineral supplement.